AetherialMist/JavaLearning/lesson-002/README.md

 * Any single character between single quotes is a `char`
     * If you try putting more than a single character between single quotes, you will get a "syntax error"

-And in most cases, this is completely correct!
+And in most cases, these assumptions are completely correct!

 ## [Syntax](../terminology.md) Errors